-How much money you can afford to spend on video camera equipment sets the parameters on what’s available to you.
+How much money you can afford to spend on video camera equipment sets the parameters for what’s available to you.

 If you have a low budget and already own a camera phone, this may be the option best suited for you.
 Camera phones have made huge advancements in their camera technology and are able to take and capture terrific pictures and video.
 So maybe start from there and purchase a video editing app or software to assist in enhancing your videos and providing a polished end product.

 Nothing drives viewers away faster than when someone just shoots some video and uploads it without taking the time to do at least some limited editing.
-We’ve all seen these unedited, poor quality videos that makes you think they don’t really respect their viewers by putting out a minimum amount of effort.
+We’ve all seen these unedited, poor-quality videos that make you think they don’t really respect their viewers by putting out a minimum amount of effort.
 It is absolutely worth it to spend ample time editing your videos so that viewers will be engaged and perhaps watch the whole video.

 Camera Phone, DSLR or Mirrorless

-DSLRs and Mirrorless cameras are both packed full of features and accessories which make them a great choice for all around video shooting and still photography.
-A wide range of lenses allow you to capture just about anything you might think of shooting.
+DSLRs and Mirrorless cameras are both packed full of features and accessories which make them a great choice for all-around video shooting and still photography.
+A wide range of lenses allows you to capture just about anything you might think of shooting.
 They have big sensors which pull in and capture excellent detail.
 See my previous article: Are DSLR cameras good for vlogging?

 I should probably mention the small action cameras available today.
-These should be reserved for you fast action shots and not relied upon for everyday video shooting.
+These should be reserved for your fast action shots and not relied upon for everyday video shooting.

 What To Look For In A Video Camera